-- The Pantheon was originally built in 27-25 B.C. by the magistrate Marcus Agrippa (his name appears on the inscription outside), to commemorate the victory of Actium over Antony and Cleopatra.
-This original temple burned down in A.D.
-80.
+- The Pantheon was originally built in 27 – 25 BC by the magistrate Marcus Agrippa (his name appears on the inscription outside), to commemorate the victory of Actium over Antony and Cleopatra.
+This original temple burned down in 80 AD.

-- The Pantheon was maintained and restored by the emperors Septimus Severus (193-211) and Caracalla (211-217).
+- The Pantheon was maintained and restored by the emperors Septimus Severus (193 – 211) and Caracalla (211 – 217).
 During its two centuries as a functioning temple, statues of gods filled the niches.
-Animals were sacrificed and burned in the center, with the smoke escaping though the only means of light, the oculus.
+Animals were sacrificed and burned in the center, with the smoke escaping through the only means of light, the Oculus.

 - After Christianity replaced paganism in Rome, the Pantheon was abandoned for a time.
-Public pagan worship was prohibited in A.D.
-346 and most pagan temples were closed in A.D.
-356. Fortunately, a decree of A.D.
-408 ordered that temples were to be put to new use; thus some have been preserved and were used as secular buildings.
+Public pagan worship was prohibited in 346 AD and most pagan temples were closed in 356 AD.
+Fortunately, a decree of 408 AD ordered that temples were to be put to a new use; thus some have been preserved and were used as secular buildings.

-- In the 16th century, Michelangelo came to the Pantheon to study its dome before he began work on the dome of St. Peter’s (whose dome is 2 feet smaller), and the Pantheon’s roof was stripped of bronze for use in Berini’s baldacchino in St. Peter’s.
+- In the 16th-century, Michelangelo came to the Pantheon to study its dome before he began work on the dome of St. Peter’s (whose dome is two feet smaller), and the Pantheon’s roof was stripped of bronze for use in Berini’s Baldacchino in St. Peter’s.
 In 1563, the bronze doors were restored.

 - The bronze doors leading into the building (which are original and were once covered in gold) weigh 20 tons each.
-The walls of the Pantheon are 7.5 meters (25 ft.) thick.
+The walls of the Pantheon are 7.5 m (25 feet) thick.

 - Monumental tombs are set into the walls of the Pantheon, including that of the artist Raphael (on the left side as you enter).
 Vittorio Emanuele II, first king of a unified Italy, and his successor, Umberto I, are interred here as well.